Big Brother Türkiye

-Big Brother Türkiye is the Turkish version of the international Big Brother reality television series.
-It is the debut season of the show and started broadcasting on 28 November 2015 on Star TV with Asuman Krause hosting the main shows.
-This season the grand prize is ₺1,000,000.
+Big Brother Türkiye is the Turkish adaptation of the Dutch television competition format Big Brother.
+Presented by Asuman Krause.
+The first season of the program, produced by Endemol Shine Turkey and music composed by Murat Ezber, started to be broadcast on Star TV on November 28, 2015.
+The prize of the first season was 1,000,000 TL.

 The winner of the first season is Sinan Aydemir.

 The House was located at the Area of the Marma Convention Center in Maltepe.

 Schedule

 Housemates

 On Day 1, sixteen housemates entered the House.